kristian-david/Arkademi/README.md

   **Arkademi.apk** - This contains the entire app minus the AR lessons.
 Can run on any device running Android 7.0 or later.

   **AR_kademi.apk** - This contains the sample AR lessons we've created for this prototype.
-Needs and ARCore supported device.
+An ARCore supported device is required.

 ## Known Issues